Shikharji: Jain tradition

-Shikharji is the place where twenty of the twenty-four Jain tirthankaras including Parshvanatha along with many other monks attained Moksha.
-This pilgrimage site is considered the most important Jain Tirtha by both Digambara and Śvētāmbara.
+Shikharji is the place where twenty of the twenty-four Jain tirthankaras including Parshvanatha along with many other monks are believed to have attained moksha.
+This pilgrimage site is considered the most important Jain Tirtha by both the Digambara and Śvētāmbara sects.
 Shikharji along with Ashtapad, Girnar, Dilwara Temples of Mount Abu and Shatrunjaya are known as Śvētāmbara Pancha Tirth (five principal pilgrimage shrine).

 History

 Archaeological evidences indicate the presence of Jains going back to at least 1500 BCE.
 The earliest literary reference to Shikharji as a tirth (place of pilgrimage) is found in the Jñātṛdhārmakātha, one of the twelve core texts of Jainism compiled in 6th century BCE by chief disciple of Mahavira.
 Shikharji is also mentioned in the Pārśvanāthacarita, a twelfth-century biography of Pārśva.
 A 13th century CE palm-leaf manuscript of Kalpa Sūtra and Kalakacaryakatha has an image of a scene of Parshavanatha's nirvana at Shikharji.

 Modern history records show that Shikharji Hill is regarded as the place of worship of the Jain community.
 Vastupala, prime minister during the reign of king Vīradhavala and Vīsaladeva of Vaghela dynasty, constructed a Jain temple housing 20 idols of Tirthankaras.
 The temple also housed images of his ancestors and Samavasarana.
 During the regime of Mughal's rule in India, Emperor Akbar in the year 1583 had passed an firman (official order) granting the management of Shikharji Hill to the Jain community under the leadership of Harivijaya Suri to prevent the slaughter of animals in the vicinity.
 Seth Hiranand Mukim, personal jeweller of Mughal Emperor Jahangir, lead a party from Agra to Shikharji for Jain pilgrimage.
 In 1670, a Jain merchant from Agra named Kumarpal Lodha financed construction of temples at the site.
 In 1725, the area came under the control of the Jagat Seth family of Murshidabad.
 In 1825, Jagat Seth Kushalchand spent a substantial amount of money in consecrating the exact sites of liberation of all 20 tirthankaras, a Jal mandir, dharamsalas & shrines to subsidiary deities at the site, under the guidance of Tapa Gaccha monk Devijayji, with divine intervention from the Jain Śāsanadevī Padmāvatī.
 After the Jagat Seth family died out in 1912, the area came under the local zamindar based in Palganj of Giridih.
 In 1918, Seth Badridas Mukeem of the influential Johari Seth Jain community of Kolkata & Bahadur Singh Dugar of Murshidabad purchased the site from the zamindar on behalf of the Anandji Kalyanji trust & renovated the structures built by the Jagat Seths.
 The site went further renovations in the 1980s.

 In 2019, the Government of Delhi included Sammed Shikharji under Mukhyamantri Tirth Yatra Yojana.